lmuntaner/tech-introduction-product-people/docs/development/project.md

 Follow the steps.
 Add a name to your repo, usually the same as the folder `git-demo`.

-The default checkboxes at the beginning are ok.
+Keep the defaults and continue.

 Now run the commands under *…or push an existing repository from the command line*.